xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
+Always the dullness of the fool is the whetstone of the wits.
-		-- Mark Twain
+		-- William Shakespeare, "As You Like It"